NLeSC/Machine_Learning_SIG/README.md

 # SIG_Topics
-Collection of topics to study and work on in the MLCV SIG.
+Collection of topics to study and work on in the Machine Learning SIG.

 * [Advice on applying machine learning](https://github.com/escientists/SIG_Topics/blob/master/advice_on_applying_machine_learning.md)
 * [Curated list of most important papers](https://github.com/terryum/awesome-deep-learning-papers)